 Armco Alberta Inc., a wholly-owned subsidiary of G2S2 and a company controlled by George Armoyan, and MATCO Investments Ltd. ("MATCO"), a company controlled by Ron Mathison, each of whom is a director of the Company, hold a significant number of common shares of the Company.
-Mr. Armoyan, through his companies controls approximately 35% of the common shares of the Company and Mr. Mathison personally and through MATCO controls approximately 12% of the common shares of the Company.
+Mr. Armoyan, through his companies controls approximately 33% of the common shares of the Company and Mr. Mathison personally and through MATCO controls approximately 12% of the common shares of the Company.
 G2S2 and MATCO are parties to the Registration Rights Agreement which provides for the right to cause the Company to register a prospectus qualifying the sale of common shares held by those companies.
 If G2S2 or MATCO exercise their rights under the Registration Rights Agreement or otherwise sell substantial amounts of the Company's common shares in the public equity market, the market price of common shares could decrease and limit the Company's access to capital through public equity markets.
 The perception in the public market that G2S2, MATCO or their affiliates may sell the Company's common shares could also create a perceived overhang and depress the market price of the common shares and further limit the Company's access to capital through public equity markets.

-The Company's outstanding convertible securities or any additional equity or debt securities issued by the Company could be dilutive to the Company's shareholders.
+The Company's outstanding stock-based compensation or any additional equity or debt securities issued by the Company could be dilutive to the Company's shareholders.

-The Company has outstanding convertible securities, including the 1.5 Lien Notes, Warrants and stock options.
+The Company has outstanding stock-based compensation, including stock options and performance share units that are settled in common shares issued from treasury.
 In the future the Company may issue additional securities to raise capital or additional securities convertible into common shares.
 The Company may also acquire interests in other companies by using a combination of cash and common shares or just common shares.
 The Company may also attempt to increase its capital resources by making additional offerings of debt, including senior or subordinated notes.
 The Company's decision to issue securities in any future offering will depend on market conditions and other factors beyond its control, as a consequence the Company cannot predict or estimate the amount, timing or nature of future offerings.
-Thus, holders of common shares bear the dilution risk of the Company's existing convertible securities or future offerings reducing the market value of common shares.
+Thus, holders of common shares bear the dilution risk of the Company's existing stock-based compensation and future offerings of securities reducing the market value of common shares.